dstanesc/store-chunky-bytes/README.md

 ## Updates

 `v0.0.2` - API addition.
 Append efficiently new data to the already stored byte array (ie. w/o retrieving the original byte array)
 `v0.0.3` - Breaking change.
-Introduce support to upcoming features by restructuring of the index persisted structure - reduce size and moving from absolute to relative offsets
+Introduce support to upcoming features by restructuring the index persisted structure - reducing size and moving from absolute to relative offsets

 ## Usage